hacl-star/hacl-star/INSTALL.md

 In the case where you do want to perform F* verification and extraction installing some prerequisites is needed.

-0. A Docker image, in the root directory, is available to build the toolchain if you want.
+0. A Docker image is available, in the root directory, to build the toolchain if you want.

 1. Otherwise, there are few dependencies that must be manually installed on your machine before being able to verify or extract HACL* using the toolchain: